Focused Funding Grant

 2. Must help support the school in the long term.

-3. Must provide full project details and budget for the project
+3. Must provide full project details and budget for the project (depending on scope, consideration will be given to funding 100% of the project).

 Who Can Apply?